rebeccaacioadea/project-2/README.md

 ### Brief:

-* Build a React Application
+* Build a React Application.
-* Use a minimum of one public API
+* Use a minimum of one public API.
-* Have Several components - At least one classic and one functional
+* Have Several components - At least one classic and one functional.
-* The application should include a router- with several pages
+* The application should include a router- with several pages.
-* Include wireframes
+* Include wireframes.
-* Have semantically clean HTML and
+* Use semantically clean HTML and CSS (adhere to best practices).
-* Be deploy online and accessible to the public
+* Be deploy online and accessible to the public.

 ### Technologies: